thegetty/bronze-guidelines/content/vocabulary/replica.md

 ---
 title: replica
-weight: 610
+weight: 650
 type: page
 layout: vocabulary
 toc: false
 menu: false
-definition: Here used to describe the precise reproduction of a bronze made by the same artist or foundry as the original bronze.
+definition: "Here used to describe the precise reproduction of a bronze made by the same artist or foundry as the original bronze.
 Also refers to same-scale reproductions of a model made at different stages in the casting process (e.g., a wax replica, and a refractory replica used to make the %%core%% in %%sand casting%% or piece-mold casting).
 In lost-wax casting, bronzes fashioned from %%inter-models%% made from the same piece molds taken from the master model are considered replicas of the original.
 In sand casting, it refers to bronzes made using the same %%chef-modèle%%.
-Numerous replicas of the same bronze are called “multiples.”
+Numerous replicas of the same bronze are called “multiples.”"
 ---

 <div class="backmatter">